 Here is the direct link to Canvas as well: https://uvu.instructure.com/

-You are also required to word process most of your writing assignments (this does not usually include informal brainstorming or freewriting journal assignments).
-I can help you with some computer skills if you come see me during office hours, and you can always ask for help in the CSC open labs.
+I can help you with some computer skills if you come see me during office hours or between classes, and you can always ask for help in the CSC open labs.
 Don't try to type an essay on your phone or your Ipad or tablet.
-This often creates huge amounts of errors.
+This often creates huge amounts of unforced errors.

 2. Read Your web Email and/or Canvas Announcements regularly - Please check your UVLink Email on a regular basis for important information, updates, questions, and lecture or assignment clarifications from me.
 Your on-campus UVLink email is at https://uvlinx.uvu.edu/lumlogin/lumlogin.aspx .
 You can set up your UVLink Email to forward to your most used email.
 You can send me Email at firstname.lastname@example.org.

 3. Being A True, Mature Learner - In my class you are a writer in a community of writers.
 You are also a curious learner, and a thinker, and someone willing to seriously discuss issues and try new things.
-Do not disrupt this writing and learning community with apathy, lack of preparation, chit chat, excuses, sleeping, overt inattentiveness, Facebooking, texting, or bad attitude.
+Do not disrupt this writing and learning community with apathy, lack of preparation, chit chat, excuses, sleeping, overt inattentiveness, Facebooking, texting, trolling, or bad attitude.
 If you choose to mistakenly pretend you are in high school, I will immediately kick you out of my classroom and have you administratively dropped (in other words, as I said above, don't waste our time).

 4. NO CELL PHONES or other distracting devices or apps or ear buds etc. If I allow you to have laptops for notes and reference, but when I tell you put away them away and face me, please close them.
 If I see or hear you on your phone, I will automatically deduct 5 points for each time I see you with it.
-This Salon article about not tweeting during Breaking Bad might give insight into multitasking problems.
+This Salon article about not tweeting during Breaking Bad might give insight into the problems of concentration and multitasking.